axiomcura/parrallel-arrays-erikserrano/README.md

 - `gr`: refer to the compressed gene read files that contains all recorded gene reads of all samples within all tissues
 - `s`: refers to a file that contains all the sample metadata.
 This includes the sample name, where it was collected, etc.
 - `-g` is your gene of interest. `plot_gtex` will collect all read counts of a given gene across all tissues.
+- `-t` refers by mean threshold value.
+Groups that posses a mean value than the threshold will be retained and plotted.
 - `wt` width size of the generated plot (default=10)
 - `ht` high size of generated plot (default=4)